The broad story

 How and when can you obtain it?

-To reiterate, it hasn’t been released yet.
-We will have it here around the 20th October.
+It has only just been released.
+Our consignment left Logrono on the 26th October.
+We will have it here on/around the 8th November.
 We expect demand to be high for this Rioja, so are canvassing demand early to ensure we bring in enough (and to allow you to plan your winebuying for the winter!).
+It is now on sale for that arrival date.

 ** THIS IS THE NEW VINTAGE OF OUR TOP-SELLING, EVER-POPULAR RIOJA.
 THE 2011 IS NOW AT AN END. **

-** UNDER RIOJA RULES, THIS NEW VINTAGE HAS ONLY JUST BEEN RELEASED, AND LEFT THE PRODUCER ON 22nd OCTOBER, DUE WITH US AROUND 3rd NOVEMBER. **
+** UNDER RIOJA RULES, THIS NEW VINTAGE HAS ONLY JUST BEEN RELEASED, LEFT THE PRODUCER ON 22nd OCTOBER AND IS DUE WITH US AROUND 16th DECEMBER. **

-** WE'VE NOW HAD A CHANCE TO TRY THE NEW VINTAGE, ARE IMPRESSED AND YOU CAN READ/SEE BELOW HOW IT COMPARES. **
+** WE'VE NOW HAD A CHANCE TO TRY THE NEW VINTAGE, ARE MUCH IMPRESSED AND YOU CAN READ/SEE BELOW HOW IT COMPARES. **